Overall Approach to Executive Compensation Surveys

 We have been called into hearings (for example) by the Executive Committees of the Board of Directors of organizations such as the Hospitals of Ontario Pension Plan, Perley Health, and United Way Centraide Canada to justify our recommendations.

 Elements of Executive Compensation

 - There are five basic elements in Executive Compensation; Base salary, employee benefits, perquisites, short-term incentives, and long-term incentives.

-- Our Survey Reports covers all of these, except long-term incentives which are usually not offered in the NGO/Not-for-Profit sector.
+- Our Executive Compensation reviews cover all of these, except long-term incentives which are usually not offered in the NGO/Not-for-Profit sector.

 - In Executive Compensation, we normally survey for actual base salaries or Job Rate.

 - Most senior executive positions do not have a salary range per se, or a job rate.
-In the NGO/NfP sector, the CEO / Executive Director is often at the Job Rate (if there is one).
+In the NGO and Non-Profit sectors, the CEO / Executive Director is often at the Job Rate.

 - The key to any survey is job matching.
 This is the most common method of ensuring comparability of data.